AminuKano/Network-Security-/README.md

 ## Plan for today :

 ## Learning Objectives
-To understand the principles and importance of cyber hygiene.
+To understand the principles of network security.

 ## Overview of the session